surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - The 'audio engine unavailable' error messatges and screens are clearer
   - The 'file open' dialogs for patches and tunings remember your last directory
   - The standalone app has a number of keybindings
+  - DoubleClick on a Macro opens the rename dialog
   - Hovering over a slider shows the info popup, unless you turn that off in value displays menu
+  - You can drop a .surge-skin directory onto the surge UI and it will install the skin for you

 - Infrastructure changes and Code changes
   - Startup files (configuration.xml and windows.wt) are included as binaries in the plugin